iifl-logo

 E) Competition Risks - Risk of competition is inherent to all business activities.
 The sector in which the Company will carry its business operations; there will always have an inherent risk of changes in the industry.
 To remain competitive, the Companys strategy in this regard is to continuously keep upgrading its quality of raw material used, designs, size and shapes of the products, and technology, innovating and building up a sustainable team of skilled professionals.
 This would ensure that the Company has an edge over competition in the market.

-The Company is in the process of designing the internal control system in order to provide the Board of Directors a reasonable assurance that the companys assets are safeguarded, the transactions are authorized and properly recorded, and that material errors and irregularities are either prevented or would be detected within a specified period of time.
+The management of the Company is in the continuous process of designing the internal control system in order to provide the Board of Directors a reasonable assurance that the companys assets are safeguarded, the transactions are authorized and properly recorded, and that material errors and irregularities are either prevented or would be detected within a specified period of time.

 At present there is only one employee looking after accounting related work in the Company apart from Directors and Key Managerial Personnel.
 Once the operations are commenced, the Company will appoint more employees and will provide conducive workplace, marked by knowledge accretion, teamwork and career growth.